ggandor/leap.nvim/README.md

 direction.
 Let's target some word containing `ol`.
 After entering the letter `o`, the plugin processes all character pairs starting with it, and from here on, you have all the visual information you need to reach your specific target.
-To reach the underlined matches, just finish the pattern, i.e., type the second character.
+To reach the unlabeled matches, just finish the pattern, i.e., type the second character.
 For the others, you also need to type the label character that is displayed right next to the match.